Healing with Heart, Growing with Purpose.

 Anxiety • Depression • Trauma • Grief & loss • Life transitions • Addiction & recovery • First responders • Men’s mental health

-• A smiling woman with short reddish-brown hair, wearing silver hoop earrings and a brown satin top, standing against a plain light-colored wall.
+• A woman with blonde, wavy hair wearing glasses, a patterned blazer, and a white blouse, smiling at the camera against a plain light-colored wall.

 Focus areas: